JeppeHJ/ctf-challenges/README.md

 ## Setup

 Each challenge has a `docker-compose.yml` that makes hosting the challenge and/or the handout extremely convenient!
-Simply follow the instructions below:
+Simply follow the instructions below and you're all set:
 ```bash
 cd CHALLENGE/src
 sudo docker compose up